qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

    Alignment helper lines in the Print Composer |nix|

-There are several alignment functionalities available within the |mActionAlignLeft|
+There are several alignment options available within the |mActionAlignLeft|
 :sup:`Align selected items` pull-down menu (see figure_composer_common_3_).
-To use an alignment functionality, you first select some elements and then click on the matching alignment icon.
-All selected elements will then be aligned within to their common bounding box.
+To use an alignment function, you first select the elements and , then click on the matching alignment icon.
+All selected elements will then be aligned to their common bounding box.
 When moving items on the Composer canvas, alignment helper lines appear when borders, centers or corners are aligned.